 “The Bull” made quite a bit of his money from his book and interviews as well.
 In 1997, Gravano was consulted for Underboss, a biographical book of his written by Peter Maas.
 But the New York State took legal action to seize Gravano’s profits from the book.
 His interviews with various publications like The Arizona Republic have also helped him in earning money after he helped the FBI bring down John Gotti.

-What is Sammy Gravano’s Net Worth in 2020?
+What is Sammy Gravano’s Net Worth?

 Read More: Joe Exotic Net Worth